MananTank/radioactive-state/README.md

 <details>
   <summary>Can I use useRS hook more than once ? </summary>

-  **Yes.**

-  You don't have to have all of the state of the component inside the state object.
+  **Yes.** You don't have to put all of the state of the component inside the state object.
+You can use the hook more than once.

    **Example**